gunaprsd/gunaprsd.github.io/_posts/2020-05-30-retirement-savings.md

 ### Should you contribute more than employer matching limit?
 <div class='tldr'>
 <ul>
-  <li> For a tax rate of $30\%$, it is more beneficial to invest in a Traditional 401(k) or IRA compared to a regular account, if you can wait until it grows to at least $1.5\times$ </li>
+  <li> For a tax rate of $30\%$, it is more beneficial to invest in a Traditional 401(k) or IRA compared to a regular account, if you can wait until it grows to at least $1.5\times$. </li>
-  <li> You always lose money when you make an unqualified early withdrawal from a Roth 401(k) or IRA compared to a regular account </li>
+  <li> You lose $10\%$ when you make an unqualified early withdrawal from a Roth 401(k) or IRA compared to a regular account. </li>
-  <li> Making a qualified early withdrawal in a Roth 401(k) or IRA after meeting the 5-year rule is as good as qualified mature withdrawal </li>
+  <li> A qualified early withdrawal from a Roth 401(k) or IRA after meeting the 5-year rule is as good as qualified mature withdrawal.
+You get all the tax benefits! </li>
-  <li> Making a qualified early withdrawal in a Roth 401(k) or IRA without meeting the 5-year rule is same as investing in a regular account </li>
+  <li> A qualified early withdrawal from a Roth 401(k) or IRA without meeting the 5-year rule is same as investing in a regular account.
+You write-off the tax benefits. </li>
 </ul>
 </div>